Tennessee - America at its Best

 Over many species of BIRDS reside in or migrate through Tennessee including Bald eagles.
 The Mockingbird is the State Bird, and the Bobwhite Quail is the State Game Bird.
 Bird watching is a popular activity and there are many Birding Trails.
 The Fish & Wildlife Service has a Migratory Bird Program.

-Tennessee has over 19,000 BRIDGES over public roads including covered bridges.
+Tennessee has over 19,000 BRIDGES including covered bridges.
 The covered bridge at Elizabethton and Carter County is one of 2 covered bridges in the state identified by a Historical Marker.
 The state also has suspension and swinging bridges.
 Foothills Parkway Bridge is the first of 10 bridges needed to complete the Foothills Parkway.
 The Natchez Trace Parkway is a dual concrete arch bridge and is considered one of the 7 man-man wonders of the country.
 Gateway Blvd.
 Bridge is an arch bridge.
 Tennessee has over a dozen natural arch bridges.
 At night, the Hernando de Soto Bridge is illuminated along its "M" shape structure.
 There are several bridges across the Tennessee River at Knoxville.
 Many bridges are on the National Register of Historic Places in Tennessee.

 Tennessee has 95 COUNTIES.
 The largest county is Shelby and Trousdale is the smallest.
 Shelby has the largest population and Picket has the smallest.
 The oldest town in the state is Jonesborough.
 A county is a political and geographic subdivision of a state and is used in 48 of the 50 U.S. states.

 Free Public EDUCATION is available from the age of 5 thru the age of 17.
 The Department of Education oversees education in the state.
 The Division of Special Education promotes educational services and programs for all children in Tenneseee with special needs.
 Homeschooling is popular.
-The Office of Adult Education has Adult Secondary Educational Programs, Families Programs, and General Educational Development Programs.
+Tennesse is the first state to make community college free for all adults.
 The Tennessee Aquarium has Educational Programs.
 GreatSchools and SchoolBug provide information about schools in Tennessee.